-Patan Durbar Square; located on a lovely little plateau across the Bagmati river is 7 KM southeast of Kathmandu.
+Patan Durbar Square; located on a lovely little plateau across the Bagmati river, is 7 KM southeast of Kathmandu.
 Patan city was founded in 3rd century AD, by King Veera Dev has a finest Newar craft since time immemorial.
-Meaning the city of fine arts has hundreds of fascinating Hindu and Buddhist monuments scattered in and around.
-The important monument area of courses is Patan Durbar Square.
-It is recognized by UNESCO as a world heritage site 1976.
-The Patan Durbar Square has been described as a picturesque collection of buildings that have been set up small a place by the piety of an oriental man.
-Almost of the monuments in this square date back to the medieval Malla period 15th to 17th century as the golden period of Nepalese art and architecture.
-The important things to be seen in this area include the Golden Gate and the Golden Window of the old Palace, the beautiful piece of traditional metal crafts, the famed Krishna temple with 21 golden pinnacles, the Royal bath of Sundari Chowk, a perfect piece of the classic work in stone, Royal Taleju temple, Viswa Nath Temple and Char Narayan temple are the finest examples of the unique craftsmanship in wood; the temple of Bhimsen with the magnificent golden balcony overlooking the square outside plus many other shrines and sculptures scattered in and around the square.
+Meaning, the city of fine arts has hundreds of fascinating Hindu and Buddhist monuments scattered in and around.
+The important monument area of course is Patan Durbar Square.
+It is recognized by UNESCO as a world heritage site in 1976.
+The Patan Durbar Square has been described as a picturesque collection of buildings that have been set up in a small place by the piety of an oriental man.
+Most of the monuments in this square date back to the medieval Malla period 15th to 17th century as the golden period of Nepalese art and architecture.
+The important things to be seen in this area include the Golden Gate and the Golden Window of the old Palace, the beautiful piece of traditional metal crafts, the famed Krishna temple with 21 golden pinnacles, the Royal bath of Sundari Chowk, a perfect piece of the classic work in stone, Royal Taleju temple, Vishwanath Temple and Char Narayan temple are the finest examples of the unique craftsmanship in wood; the temple of Bhimsen with the magnificent golden balcony overlooking the square outside plus many other shrines and sculptures scattered in and around the square.

-Bhaktapur Durbar Square; situated at an altitude of 1401 meters above sea level Bhaktapur is a unique old town.
+Bhaktapur Durbar Square; situated at an altitude of 1401 meters above sea level, Bhaktapur is a unique old town.
 Bhaktapur city divided into 24 traditional localities covers an area of 5 square kilometers.
 It was founded by King Anand Dev in 889 AD.
-Bhakatapur is said to have been built in the shape of conch shell a sacred symbol of Lord Vishnu.
+Bhaktapur is said to have been built in the shape of a conch shell, a sacred symbol of Lord Vishnu.
 The word Bhaktapur means the city of devotees.
 Before the unification of Nepal, Bhaktapur was an independent principality ruled by the Malla Kings, who were devoted to religion, culture and art.
-During the period many magnificent temples and mansions were built.
+During the period, many magnificent temples and mansions were built.
 That period is remembered as the golden period in the Nepalese art and remains a unique example.

-The Temple of Changunarayan; situated on the hillock of Dolagiri to the north of Bhaktapur is the oldest temples in Nepal, situated at an altitude of 5000ft.
-Chagunarayan temple has, it is distinct historical and architectural significance.
-The authentic and oldest ever inscription is located in the precinct of Changu Narayan.
-The oldest inscription dated 464 AD is a credited to have been set up by Lichchshavi King Manadeva.
-The erection of Garuda Pillar by Manadeva is an expression of his devotion and reverence to Chang Narayan as learnt from the inscription, points that the temple of Changu Narayan was built sometime before 464 AD.
+The Temple of Changunarayan; situated on the hillock of Dhaulagiri to the north of Bhaktapur is the oldest temple in Nepal, situated at an altitude of 5000ft.
+Changu Narayan temple has a distinct historical and architectural significance.
+The authentic and oldest every inscription is located in the precinct of Changu Narayan.
+The oldest inscription dated 464 AD is credited to have been set up by Lichchshavi King Mahadeva.
+The erection of Garuda Pillar by Manadeva is an expression of his devotion and reverence to Change Narayan as learned from the inscription, points that the temple of Changu Narayan was built sometime before 464 AD.